Also known as Christopher

 Amie Vanité: it’s, it’s completely changed.
 Um, I come from the, the theatrical background of drag where, you know, um, its origins where, you know, back before the time of Shakespeare and through the time of Shakespeare when women weren’t allowed to be on stage, so men had to play those characters, you know, on stage.
 Um, so drag for me comes, uh, it’s just that it’s, it’s, you know, impersonating female, um, you know, musically or, uh, the, you know, whatever I’m doing, I’m in.
 It’s some form of feeder, whether it’s, you know, straight play or musical or regular drag show, you know, what have you, or the story hour than, you know, yada yada.

 Amie Vanité: but, that’s how I define it for me, it’s something, it’s a very theatrical art form for me.
-Um, which is, you know, it’s original intent, I guess.
+Um, which is, you know, its original intent, I guess.
 Uh, but when the civil rights stuff started happening in the 60s and the Stonewall riots and everything and all that.
-Um, that’s when that’s when drag queens like kind of branched off and became activists for change, uh, drag artists have become, uh, for Bonaire for fundraisers and benefits, the causes and what not.
+Um, that’s when that’s when drag queens like kind of branched off and became activists for change, uh, drag artists have become, a forerunner for fundraisers and benefits, the causes and what not.
 Um, uh, so why all I, which I gave that I identify with you with all that stuff as well.
 I have performed and organized many benefits and fundraisers.
 Um, so that’s, you know, that’s where I come from with it.
 It’s, it’s definitely something theatrical that I love to do as a performer.
 Um, but I’m also really grateful that while I do this stuff, it’s also a way for me to sometimes give back to the community or, um, you know, with the story hour, like there was somebody there, I ran into uh, them after like the fact with all of these crazy protestors at my last one.
 And they were like, so one of I ran into somebody that was like, um, he was like, I don’t understand.
 I don’t understand what people have with this.
 Like what’s wrong and this person, and that I was talking to was telling me that the, you know, the person they ran into separate undercover guy that was there is like, you know, totally a part of that crowd, this narrow minded one track.
 This is, you know, from the devil, why would you do what you know?
 And he, this, this guy is totally changed his mind.
 He was there, he saw what I did, and he was, he thought it was the greatest thing ever.
 Like, so that’s, you know, it’s, it’s about, it’s about changing minds.
 It’s about opening eyes.
 It’s about spreading awareness and you know, giving back.
 And having a good time and entertaining people all under, you know, it’s, that’s kind of where I’m at with,

 Interviewer: Okay, that’s awesome.